Article relevant to the tax year 2020/21.

 Let us imagine that a property investor sets up a limited company to buy residential properties.
 They may have a share capital of £100 (100 X £1 shares) and loans the company £25,000 for the deposit of a property.
 This money can be repaid back to the director whenever they want and it will be tax-free.
 This is rather commons sense given that the company owes the directors money.

-However, lets imagine that the property is revalued and an additional £50,000 is released by the mortgage provider into the company bank account.
+However, let us imagine that the property is revalued and an additional £50,000 is released by the mortgage provider into the company bank account.
 The directors decide to take the money out of the bank account for personal reasons.
 The original loan owed to them was £25,000 and this is repaid.
 However, now the directors owe the company the excess £25,000 taken in the withdrawal.

 Directors loan accounts outstanding at the year end and not repaid within 9 months

 Where the company is lending you as a director money this can be very expensive.
 We strongly advise that you have no money outstanding to your limited company at the year-end.
 If you have any outstanding directors loan accounts then make sure it is paid back within nine months of the year-end.

 If there is any loan outstanding at the year end but repaid in full within 9 months there is NO tax to pay on the loan.
 However, if there is an outstanding amount of money owed by the directors to the company then 32.5% tax will be applied.

-It does not matter how much money you owe the company.
+It does not matter how much money you owe to the company.
 The 32.5% tax charge applies on all monies outstanding,

 Directors loan account greater than £10,000